Ellwyn R. Stoddard

-Ellwyn R. Stoddard (born February 16, 1927) is Professor Emeritus of Sociology and Anthropology at the University of Texas at El Paso where he began teaching in 1965.
-He was born in Garland, Utah.
+Ellwyn Reed Stoddard (February 16, 1927 – July 30, 2023) was an American sociologist.
+He was Professor Emeritus of Sociology and Anthropology at the University of Texas at El Paso where he began teaching in 1965.

+Biography

+Ellwyn Reed Stoddard was born in Garland, Utah on February 16, 1927.

-Stoddard is an expert on Mexican borderlands culture.
+Stoddard was an expert on Mexican borderlands culture.
 He wrote the Borderlands Sourcebook, Mexican Americans, Maquila: Assembly Plants in Northern Mexico as well as about 100 articles, chapters or books largely relating to Borderlands Culture.
-Among other things, Stoddard has argued Maquilas are safer and give better benefits than other factories in the region.
+Among other things, Stoddard argued Maquilas are safer and give better benefits than other factories in the region.